 Rooted in tradition while reaching toward innovation, I make quilts and textile art pieces exploring color, form, and scale.
 The focus of my current work is a graphic, minimalist interpretation of the traditional art and craft of quilt-making.

 My quilts often begin as a kernel of an idea -- maybe the play of shadow and light on a sidewalk or the colors of a favorite spot in nature -- and grow from there.
 I approach my textile work with a sense of fearlessness and often dive right into an idea, letting it evolve naturally as the work is made.
 My finished pieces rarely match my initial sketches.
 Because quilt-making is a long process there is time for ideas to shift and the design often evolves as I sew.
 This open and evolutionary approach to design coupled with the limitations of the medium often leads to the most serendipitous and exciting results.

-I live and work in downtown Albany, NY with my partner and 3 children.
+I live and work in downtown Albany, NY with my partner and our 3 children.